-The trainee can organise a mutually beneficial time to complete the learning activity with their clinics laboratory staff.
+Trainees can organise a mutually beneficial time to complete the learning activity with their clinic's laboratory staff.
 The activity takes approximately half a day.
 A Laboratory Methods Approval Form must be signed by their supervisor as evidence of completion.

-To ensure trainees obtain hands-on experience with how the investigations they order are performed and how this affects the reliability of the result.
+This activity ensures trainees obtain hands-on experience with how the investigations they order are performed and how this affects the reliability of the result.

-A Laboratory Methods Approval Form (DOC) must be signed by your supervisor as evidence of completion, and submitted to SHMedTraining@racp.edu.au.
+A Laboratory Methods Approval Form (DOC) must be signed by the trainee's supervisor as evidence of completion, and submitted to SHMedTraining@racp.edu.au.